qihongl/learn-hippo/docs/paper_task_encoding/next_eight_execution_plan.md

 CPU-hours for Steps 5–7, and up to 72 CPU-hours for the recurrent extension.
 Any projected overrun pauses the relevant stage rather than reducing seeds or evaluation trials silently.

+## Execution outcome

+All eight decision steps were executed through their declared gates.
+Step 1 froze the configuration, seed, output, and Della contracts.
+Step 2 passed across all ten fixed-duration DM seeds.
+Step 3 failed the reliability criterion despite useful memory in all ten variable-duration seeds.
+Step 4 showed that the endpoint is the best deterministic shared time in the full mixture, but five exact optimizations stopped one or two observations early.
+Step 5 found a promising credit intervention, then rejected it at 400 epochs because one of three fresh policies catastrophically left the endpoint solution at the final checkpoint.
+Step 6's observable-progress policy failed.
+Step 7 verified global two-slot storage and the capacity sufficiency of forced endpoints; learned unreserved selection was gated off by Step 5.
+Step 8 therefore records the full-task optimization diagnosis and formally defers recurrent state learning and locked confirmation.

+Measured laptop costs replaced the advance estimates.
+The fixed ten-seed batch used 3.57 total process-hours (21.4 minutes per seed), the variable batch 4.68 hours (28.1 minutes per seed), and the selected full-mixture follow-up 1.22 hours (24.4 minutes per seed).
+Processes used about 0.30--0.36 GB each.
+The workload fits the 48 GB laptop; Della is useful only to reduce wall time for future locked seed arrays.
+No Della submission was attempted because the account-specific login, research group, NetID, and Python environment are not configured locally.